-The following sample letter is short and under 300 words.
+The following sample demand letter is short and under 300 words.
 While there is no limit on how long a demand letter should be concise and to the point is always best.

-Sample Demand Letter for Unpaid Wages
+Sample 1 - Demand Letter For Unpaid Wages

-Your City, State, and ZIP Code
+City, State, and ZIP Code

-Your Employer’s Street Address
+Employer’s Street Address

 City, State, ZIP Code